 Reason #9: Endless Activities in Garmisch-Partenkirchen

 What’s more?
 There is fun for everyone in Garmisch-Partenkirchen.
-It is for adventurous travelers, wanderers, family vacationers, architecture and art lovers, and so on!
+It is for adventurous travelers, wanderers, family vacationers, architecture and art lovers, etc.!
 Aside from the mentioned above, below is the list/category of things you can else do in GaPa.

 Summer Activities in GaPa